juninatt/EventFinder/README.md

 2. Use the command `mvn clean install` to build the project.
 3. Run the application with `java -jar target/eventfinder-1.0.jar`.

-## Performance Testing
+### JMeter Performance Testing

-To perform load and stress tests on `EventFinder`, you can use JMeter.
-For a guide on how to download and use JMeter, refer to the [JMeter User Guide](jmeter-guide.md).

-## Documentation

-`EventFinder` is thoroughly documented using JavaDoc.
-Key classes include:
-- `MongoConfig`: Handles MongoDB configuration properties.
-- `MongoEventRepository`: Implements CRUD operations for events.

-For detailed documentation, refer to the JavaDoc comments in the respective source files.
+[JMeter](https://jmeter.apache.org/) is an open-source tool designed for load testing and measuring the performance of various services, with a focus on web applications.
+It can simulate multiple users with concurrent threads, generate a heavy load against web servers, and analyze the overall service performance under different types of load.

+**Creating Custom Tests:**
+For guidance on creating your own JMeter tests, consult the [JMeter User Guide](jmeter-guide.md).

+**Running Tests:**
+To execute the tests, simply run `mvn verify`.

+**Viewing Test Results:**
+Results are generated in the `target` directory and can be viewed in real-time in the console output if running tests from the command line.

-## Author
+#### Author

 Petter Bergström / [juninatt](https://github.com/juninatt) on GitHub